mendix/MobileSlider/README.md

 ![](https://github.com/mendix/MobileSlider/blob/master/assets/slide2b.png)
 ![](https://github.com/mendix/MobileSlider/blob/master/assets/slide3b.png)

-You can login with the default mxadmin username and password.
+This project has a mendix test project inside where you can login with the default mxadmin username and password and see the mobile slider in action.

 ## Contributing